rtCamp/Frappe-Manager/docs/guides/domains.md

 fm ngrok mybench    # prints a public URL tunneled to the bench
 ```

 Requires an ngrok auth token (flag or config; see `fm ngrok --help`).
-The tunnel lives while the command runs - it is a development convenience, not a deployment mechanism.
+The tunnel lives while the command runs; it is a development convenience, not a deployment mechanism.
 To actually host a bench publicly, use a server with real DNS and the [Hosting guide](hosting.md) or the [Deployment guide](../deploy/index.md).

 ## Google OAuth during local development

-Google OAuth requires a public HTTPS redirect URI - a local `http://mybench.localhost` URL will not be accepted.
+Google OAuth requires a public HTTPS redirect URI; a local `http://mybench.localhost` URL will not be accepted.
 Tunnel the bench through ngrok to get one:

 ```bash
 fm ngrok mybench --auth-token YOUR_TOKEN --save-token   # first run: save the token